navicore/akka-http-phantom.g8/README.md

 * `sbt assembly` works
 * `sbt assembly && docker build -t myimage .` builds a usable Docker image
 * The initial example entity is stored denormalized
-  * Primary key for one model is a v4 UUID
+  * primary key for one model is a v4 UUID
-  * Primary key for a second model is `name` and clustering key is `datetime`
+  * primary key for a second model is `name` and clustering key is `datetime`
   * CRUD works - see generated examples dir
   * basic time series lookups (last 'n' occurrences of 'name')
   * could be modified to be an append-only event-sourcing backend